 Masonic principles are based on tolerance, and include the three postulates of the French Revolution: liberty, equality and fraternity.
+Masons regard merit and self-improvement and not wealth, as the basis for social consideration.
 There are strict rules for debate and order that govern interaction within the organization.
 And GLC has a fully developed legal body and an internal legal system, to deal with those who break them.